NathanWailes/sens/1. Learn/Books/Ending Aging.md

 13. Getting from Here to There: The War on Aging
 14. Bootstrapping Our Way to an Ageless Future
 15. War Bonds for the Campaign Against Aging
+- The best way for you to hasten the arrival of comprehensive anti-aging therapies is to donate to the Methuselah Foundation, which funds the needed research directly as well as the Methuselah Mouse Prize, which should attract even more funding.

 # Mid-level summary